-Basic principles of superparamagnetic nanoparticles are illustrated: in particular, definitions, characteristics and potential applications are presented.
+In the second part of the course basic principles of superparamagnetic nanoparticles are illustrated: in particular, definitions, characteristics and potential applications are presented.
 In detail, iron oxide nanoparticles, such as maghemite and magnetite are discussed in terms of magnetic characteristics, synthesis and stabilization methods.
 The most important methods of functionalization of nanoparticles surface with organic molecules and biomolecules are presented.
 Basic principles of biomedical applications are also described: 1] in diagnostics, through the use of nanoparticles as contrast agents for magnetic resonance imaging and 2] in therapy, thanks to their ability to give hyperthermia, drug transport, vector for cells uptake.
 In the last part of the course basic principles of Halloysite nanotubes are described, as innovative nanosystems for potential applications in diagnostics and therapy.
-TOTAL 24h

 Slides of both parts of the course used during lessons will be provided to the students through the Ariel web-site.
 Students can communicate with the teacher through e-mail, or rather, making an appointment to take advantage of the weekly reception time.